World Series of Poker: 2004–2020

 Coverage would increase in 2004 and 2005 to include preliminary events from the WSOP, in addition to the "Main Event".
 ESPN has expanded poker to all-new levels, especially with their coverage of the 2006 WSOP, including providing the entire final table of the 2006 Main Event via pay-per-view airing.
 In 2008, ESPN experimented with the idea of a delayed final table.
 This idea presented greater sponsorship opportunities and notoriety, culminating in a recap of the Main Event and the conclusion of the 2008 Main Event final table.
 In 2009, ESPN announced they would again move the final table to November 2009.
 The WSOP also decided there would be no rebuy events in 2009.
 The decision was reached because of complaints that rebuy events provided an unfair advantage to professionals with no limitation on how much money they can spend for an event.
 There were 57 bracelet events that year.
 The 2010 WSOP had the same number of bracelet events as in 2009, again with no rebuy events.

 With 58 bracelet events and no rebuy events, the 2011 WSOP featured unprecedented "nearly live" coverage, with broadcasts being delayed by much smaller amounts of time while still satisfying Nevada Gaming Commission regulators.
 Caesars Entertainment, via WSOP.com, streamed final-table coverage of all bracelet events on a 5-minute delay, although without pocket cams.
 The ESPN family of networks aired 36 hours of Main Event coverage leading up to the November Nine on a 30-minute delay, showing the hole cards of all players who voluntarily entered the pot once the hand ended.
 The Main Event final table was broadcast on a 15-minute delay with the same policy regarding hole cards.
 The first day of the final table was aired on ESPN2 and the final day on ESPN, with both days also streamed on ESPN3 and WSOP.com.
+ESPN continued to have coverage of the WSOP in 2012.

 POKER PROductions has produced the World Series of Poker Europe since 2008 and World Series of Poker since 2011.
 Former pro turned executive producer Mori Eskandani's team pioneered the live broadcast format seen at the WSOP since 2011.
 POKER PROductions has filmed WSOP bracelet final tables and the WSOP Main Event for PokerGO, a subscription video on demand service.
 PokerGO has had exclusive WSOP broadcast rights since 2017, with shared coverage of select events appearing on PokerGO.